Landaluce/clickcounter-android-java/README.md

 In Android Studio:

+* Before running tests, click Run > Edit Configurations... then under Android JUnit click on cs313 in app
+* On the Configuration tab, click the far-right icon in the Working Directory row, and select MODULE_DIR, then click OK
+* If you do not do this, running the unit tests from the Android view will not work!
-* in the Android view, right-click on `app/java/edu.luc.etl.cs313 (test)`, then choose `Run Tests in edu.luc.etl.cs313`
+* now in the Android view, right-click on `app/java/edu.luc.etl.cs313 (test)`, then choose `Run Tests in edu.luc.etl.cs313`

-You can also use Gradle:
+You can also use Gradle in a Terminal window:

     $ ./gradlew testDebug # the "./" may not be necessary any more